Supreme Leader of Afghanistan: Selection

 The supreme leader is appointed by the Leadership Council.

 Powers and duties

-Under Omar, the leader held absolute power, and the Taliban’s interpretation of Sharia was entirely his decision.
+Under Omar, the leader held absolute power, and the Taliban's interpretation of Sharia was entirely his decision.

-It is unclear what exactly the current role of the Emir is, but under the 1998 draft constitution of the first Islamic Emirate, the Leader of the Faithful would appoint justices of the Supreme Court.
+Under the 1998 draft constitution of the first Islamic Emirate, the Leader of the Faithful would appoint justices of the Supreme Court.

-Under the current government however, the Emir has final authority on political appointments, as well as political, religious, and military affairs.
+Under the current government, however, the Emir has final authority on political appointments, as well as political, religious, and military affairs.
 The Emir carries out much of his work through the Rabbari Shura, or the Leadership Council (which he chairs), based in Kandahar, which oversees the work of the Cabinet, and appointment of individuals to key posts within the cabinet.